Let’s be honest, I had another baby because I wanted another nursery to have fun decorating!

 As a photographer, a neutral color meant that I had to go with either a stark white or grey.
 Choosing grey, I scoured Pinterest for the best “grey” wall colors and settled for what some called the perfect “grey”.
 I chose “Grey Owl” by Benjamin Moore.

 When he got to the point of actually getting the color to the walls, I was slightly disappointed.
 “Grey Owl” by Benjamin Moore in that room, with that specific lighting condition turned out to be more of a light blue.
+Update: This actually turned out to be a blessing in disguise because we had a baby boy!!
+Here’s my review of grey owl benjamin moore so you can check out how it looks in a real home!

 Lesson Learned: Patience is truly a virtue.
 You should those paint color samples – lighting in the rooms make a big difference on how the colors appear.